How EHA Came To Be

 Time to make a pivot!

 Then came October 18.
-The girls decided to clear their heads and went on holiday to Spain.
+The girls decided to clear their heads and go on holiday to Spain.
 The boys stayed behind and brainstormed new ideas.
 And then one day Oliver sent a message:

 “Listen!
 Let’s start making table lamps – like designer ones”